x1o3/MLSC-req/README.md

-# MLSC-req
+# Reqruitments
-CTF challenge for MLSC reqruitments
+CTF challenge for reqruitments